aheadley/python-crunchyroll/README.md

 python-crunchyroll
 ==================

-Python interface to Crunchyroll's undocumented mobile app API.
+Python interface to Crunchyroll's undocumented APIs and utilities for working with the returned data.

 ### Requirements